operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ```

 Now that there is a `TestCtx`, the test's Kubernetes resources (specifically the test namespace,
-Service Account, RBAC, and Operator deployment in `local` testing; just the Operator deployment
+Service Account, Role, Role Binding, and Operator deployment in `local` testing; just the Operator deployment
 in `cluster` testing) can be initialized:

 ```go